mcnairsa/100-days-of-code/log.md

 re: [reailising the significance of problems solving.
 me: Yes! 'problem solving is a vital skill' ...
 It is essential to what we do.

+### Day 021/100: 18-10-2024
+**Today's Progress**:
+Posting this now so that I don't forget or fall asleep before I've done it.
+I will continue after.
+Progressed project: Build a Website Design System [Codecademy] -> Full-Stack Engineer -> Part 1 -> Improved Styling with CSS ...

+**Thoughts:**
+This project and I have an interesting history.
+Most of the work I've done today has been to make sense of the ideas I've had about it over the months, and probably years.
+In that time I accumulated a bunch of thoughts about principles of design (accessibility, process, lots of stuff that has nothing to do with the project spec) and have a bundh of notes and abandoned index.htmls spread across several directoryies and GH repos.
+I'm now coming back to earth and landing on a solid intention to get this one done and put to bed.

+**Link to Work:**
+Interim post, project not yet at a postable stage.

+**Intention and expectation for tomorrow:**
+Finish the project and move on.

+**Pay Forward:**
+1.  @Sea on Cc's Circle
+re: old thread annoucing taking up the challenge
+me: Hi  How are you doing?
+Are you still on with the 100 Days challenge?

+I looked for you on the Discord #100-days-of-code channel but don’t see you there.

+Hope you’re OK?

+2. @ ... on ...
+re: Starting the challenge
+me: Good luck and more power to your fingertips + [thumbs up]+[rocket]+[party-popper]

 ### Day 000/100: dd-mm-yyyy
 **Today's Progress**: